ubirch/ubirch-client-go/README.md

         ```
      > Note that the first UPP to be anchored will not have a 'previous' package to be chained to.
 The `"prev"` value will therefore be `null`.

-        Since this endpoint is relatively slow to respond, you can do a quick check by sending a request with your hash to
+        Since this endpoint is relatively slow to respond (may take up to 1-2 minutes before the anchors are verifiable),
+        you can do a quick check by sending a request with your hash to
         ```
         https://verify.demo.ubirch.com/api/upp
         ```